lachlanmcdonald/magicavoxel-shaders/README.md

 If you encounter an issue with these shaders or would like to suggest your own, please review any [open issues][open-issues] and [create a new issue][new-issue] if one does not exist already.

+> **No arguments are shown when selecting a shader**
+>
+> Recent versions of MagicaVoxel are GPU-accelerated and different GPU manufacturers have unique quirks in their handling of shaders.
+> - If some shaders work but not others, please [create a new issue][new-issue] or post to `#help` in the [MagicaVoxel Community Discord][discord-invite].
+> - If no shaders are working, your GPU may be unsupported.
+Older, integrated, or Intel GPU's may not support shaders.

 ## Licenses

 This repository is licensed under the [MIT license][license-link].
 Some shaders have individual licensing terms or utilises or modifies code from other projects or publications.
 Please check the header of each file to view the license and any attributions.